-We do not have any internal manufacturing capabilities and likely would be dependent on outside contract manufacturers to manufacture any of the product candidates that we would acquire or in-license as part of pursuing our updated business plan.
+We do not have any internal manufacturing capabilities and are dependent on outside contract manufacturers to manufacture any of the product candidates that we would acquire or in-license as part of pursuing our updated business plan.
 Manufacturing for these product candidates could be complicated or present novel technical challenges.
 Problems with the manufacturing process, even minor deviations from the normal process, could result in product defects or manufacturing failures that result in lot failures, product recalls, product liability claims or insufficient inventory.
 We may encounter problems achieving adequate quantities and quality of clinical-grade materials that meet FDA, EMA or other applicable standards or specifications with consistent and acceptable production yields and costs.

 We currently rely upon a single third-party manufacturer, Agilent Technologies, to supply us with the chemically synthesized aptamers comprising the API for both Zimura and Fovista and a different, single third-party manufacturer, Ajinomoto Althea, to provide fill/finish services for both Zimura and Fovista.
 In order to obtain and maintain regulatory approval for Zimura or Fovista, our third-party manufacturers will be required to consistently produce the API used in Zimura or Fovista in commercial quantities and of specified quality and to execute fill/finish services on a repeated basis and document their ability to do so.
 If the third-party manufacturers are unable to satisfy this requirement, our business would be materially and adversely affected.
-During the third quarter of 2016, we completed the manufacture of validation batches of Fovista API produced at commercial scale.
-However, given the negative results from our pivotal OPH1002 and OPH1003 Fovista trials for the treatment of wet AMD, we are not currently manufacturing clinical or commercial supplies of Fovista.
-If OPH1004 is positive and we decide to pursue further development of Fovista, we would eventually need to restart the process for commercial supply, including obtaining scheduling commitments from both Agilent and Althea which could prove challenging if these manufacturers are at or near capacity.
 To date, we have not yet scaled up the manufacturing process for Zimura beyond the scale used for developmental clinical batches, nor have we validated the manufacturing process.